 - New customers save 25% on average

-Hometree – Insurance offers home emergency cover for £19.95 per month, plus an excess of £95 per claim.
+Hometree offers home emergency care for £19.95 per month, plus an excess of £95 per claim.
 You can also choose to purchase an annual plan for £227.40—a 5% savings.
 On average, new customers can save up to 25% on the cost of cover when switching from a different provider.

-Hometree’s boiler package covers your gas boiler (including the flue and controls) and gas supply pipe.
+Hometree’s boiler maintenance plan includes your gas boiler (including the flue and controls) and gas supply pipe.
 The company offers new and existing customers an annual boiler service.
-If your boiler breaks down and can’t be repaired, Hometree will give you 15% towards the cost of purchasing a replacement (so long as the company installs it).
+If your boiler breaks down and can’t be repaired, Hometree will give you up to 15% towards the cost of purchasing a replacement (so long as the company installs it).

-If a problem does occur, Hometree has an emergency call centre which is open 24-hours a day.
+If a problem does occur, Hometree has an emergency call centre that’s open 24-hours a day.

 Of course, certain exclusions apply.
 Hometree won’t remove or repair any damage caused by limescale or sludge.
-The company also won’t cover plumbing issues affecting your shower, taps, or toilet, nor will Hometree cover any outdoor electrical or heating problems.
+The company also won’t repair plumbing issues affecting your shower, taps, or toilet, nor will Hometree investigate any outdoor electrical or heating problems.